Scotland travel update | New tours of the UK!

 • Day 6: Journey Along Dramatic Glens

-Travel down from Fort William, passing by Scotland’s most famous valley, Glen Coe, which offers world-famous scenery.
-Further on, you could stop at the grave of Rob Roy at Balquidder and at the beautiful Falls of Dochart in the village of Killin.
+Travel down from Fort William, passing by Scotland’s most famous valley, Glen Coe, which offers jaw-dropping scenery.
+Further on, you could stop at the grave of Rob Roy at Balquhidder and at the beautiful Falls of Dochart in the village of Killin.

 Spend the night in the Trossachs National Park area.